marcraft2/tesla-carplay/README.md

 ## Problem

 - The tesla navigator mutes the sound, if the parking mode is removed.
-(One solution would be to go through Bluetooth, I haven't had time to test yet)
+(One solution would be to go through Bluetooth, under test)
 - This solution requires a 4G subscription, however you no longer need to pay the tesla subscription, and you have Wi-Fi in your car.
 - The wireless Carplay does not work.
 (It's possible, I haven't had time to look yet)
 - You have to study whether the Tesla's usb port is disabled when you get out of the car, or if not, look at the long-term consumption.
 - Wifi stability, if your usb 3G/4G dongle loses its connection, your tesla will disconnect from your Wi-Fi (I haven't yet had the time to see if we can bypass the Tesla's wi-fi security system)
-- Full screen in the Tesla browser unavailable.
-(For the moment I have a css bug on chromium at the canvas margin)

 ## Tesla Security